- This event has passed.

 By 1942 America’s young men were being drafted and deployed as WWII engulfed the U.S. Fearful of the war’s effect on Major League Baseball, Philip Wrigley of the Chicago Cubs sponsored the All American Girls Professional Baseball League.

 Explore the history of the AAGPBL with Professor Beth Kitts and learn how these women balanced athleticism, patriotism, and a little “dirt in the skirt.”

 Participants must 16 years of age or older.

 This event is associated with the Hometown Teams exhibit.
 Hometown Teams is part of Museum on Main Street a collaboration between the Smithsonian Institution and the Laurel County Public Library.

 The library makes every reasonable effort to provide equal access to all patrons.
-Please contact us at (606) 864-5759 at least three days in advance to request accommodations.
+Please call us at least three days in advance to request accommodations.